SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/office-experience.md

 ms.localizationpriority: high
 ---

-# Office File Experiences for SharePoint repository services Apps
+# Office File Experiences for SharePoint Embedded Apps

-Office File Experiences for SharePoint repository services platform will work in a similar manner to Microsoft 365 (M365) platform.
+Office File Experiences for SharePoint Embedded platform will work in a similar manner to Microsoft 365 (M365) platform.

 ## In this article: